DeFi Lending Position Tracking: Collateral, Debt, and a Liquidation Risk (2026)

 DeFi Lending Position Tracking: Collateral, Debt, and a Liquidation Risk

-Every DeFi lending position has the same skeleton: an asset you supplied that quietly grows, an asset you owe that quietly grows faster, and a number that can liquidate both.
+What defines a DeFi lending position, across every protocol, is that it is never one balance but a pair: an asset you supplied that quietly accrues, an asset you owe that accrues faster, and a health metric that can liquidate both at once.
 Trackers that read only the supply side miss two-thirds of it.
-This guide is the general lending shape and how to track it.
+This guide is the general lending shape and how to track it across Aave, Compound, Morpho and Spark-type protocols, one spoke of the wider multi-wallet aggregation problem; for the single-protocol deep dive see Aave V3 position tracking.

-- A lending position is a pair: collateral leg (supply, accrues supply interest) + debt leg (borrow, accrues borrow interest).
+- A lending position is a pair: a collateral leg (supply, accruing supply interest) and a debt leg (borrow, accruing borrow interest).

-- A health metric + liquidation threshold can liquidate both legs on an oracle move.
+- A health metric and liquidation threshold can liquidate both legs on an oracle move.

-- The verified Aave V3 model (aTokens / variableDebtTokens / Health Factor) is the clearest instance; the same shape recurs across Compound, Morpho, Spark-type lending (protocol-specific in detail).
+- The verified Aave V3 model (aTokens, variableDebtTokens, Health Factor) is the clearest instance; the same shape recurs across Compound, Morpho and Spark-type lending, differing only in detail.

-- Supply-only views overstate the net position and miss the growing liability + liquidation risk.
+- Supply-only views overstate the net position and miss both the growing liability and the liquidation risk.

-- Balances often change without a transfer (interest accrual) — read derived state, not transfer events.
+- Balances often change without a transfer (interest accrual), so read derived state, not transfer events.

-- Tax is jurisdiction-specific — track mechanics, confirm tax separately.
+- Tax is jurisdiction-specific: track the mechanics, confirm tax separately.

 The general shape